leothelion15/LinuxServerProject/README.md

 2.	$ sudo apt-get upgrade

 #4.
 Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.
-1. On Lightsail website, under network tab
+1. On Lightsail website, under network tab<br>
-a.	create custom TCP application with 2200 port number
+a.	create custom TCP application with 2200 port number<br>
-b.	create custom UDP application with 123 port number
+b.	create custom UDP application with 123 port number<br>
 2.	reboot server
-3.	$ sudo nano /etc/ssh/sshd_config
+3.	$ sudo nano /etc/ssh/sshd_config<br>
-a.	add Port 2200 below Port 22
+a.	add Port 2200 below Port 22 <br>
 b.
-Change “PasswordAuthentication no” to “PasswordAuthentication yes”
+Change “PasswordAuthentication no” to “PasswordAuthentication yes”<br>
-c.	write file and exit (ctrl o, enter, ctrl x)
+c.	write file and exit (ctrl o, enter, ctrl x)<br>
 4.	reboot the server

 #5.
 Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).